-The Archaeology and Classics program offers the student the opportunity of combining the study of applied archaeological methodology with the multi-cultural study of the ancient Mediterranean, focusing especially on the unique context of the city of Rome.
+The Archaeology and Classics Program offers the students the opportunity to combine the study of applied archaeological methodology with the multi-cultural study of the ancient Mediterranean, focusing especially on the unique context of the city of Rome.
 Drawing upon a wide range of high-level academic and practical skills the student will receive a thorough Liberal Arts education which also prepares the student for careers in professional archaeology, museum work, the cultural heritage sector, and graduate studies in archaeology, Classics, art history, and history.
 In addition to traditional courses in Ancient History, Classics, and ancient Greek and Latin, students also have the possibility to excavate archaeological sites, explore the ethical concerns of conservation and restoration and study the management and marketing of heritage.